Scottish-Tech-Army/Volunteer-app/README.md

     >**Note:** Inside the `app` folder there is package-lock.json.
 Every time this is modified, it is advised to repeat `npm install` before running the project.
     >**Note:** you may need to run `npm install --legacy-peer-deps`
 6. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`
 7. Go to the `api` folder inside the project folder (e.g. **\Volunteer-app path\api**)
 8. Type in command terminal: `npm install`
     >**Note:** Inside the `api` folder there is package-lock.json.
 Every time this is modified, it is advised to repeat `npm install` before running the project.
-9. Create a `.env` file in the api root folder and add the credentials for STA Jira API access
+9. Copy the `.env.example` file in the api root folder and name your new file `.env` in the same folder.
+Fill in the empty values (`""`) in your file for any credentials/settings (API keys for STA Jira API access etc) - ask another team member who can tell you what these should be.

 # Run